 Registration Prices

-Costs to participate in the Rubber Ducky Race vary depending on the distance you select and how early you register.
+The cost to participate in the Rubber Ducky Race varies depending on the distance you choose to run and how early you register.
 The earlier in advance you book, the more you save.
-Exact prices for 2024 are to be confirmed.
-Price ranges from 2023 are below.
+Price ranges from 2024 are below.

 Other Rubber Ducky Race Details

-The event’s charitable partner in 2023 was Charlford House which is a supportive treatment facility for women recovering from substance addiction.
-Donations to the organization were greatly appreciated.
+The event’s charitable partner in 2024 is Charlford House which is a supportive treatment facility for women recovering from substance addiction.
+Donations to the organization are greatly appreciated.

 Rubber Ducky Race Video

 For an idea of what the Rubber Ducky Race looks like at the starting line on the day of the race, watch the following short video.
-It shows scenes of the start of the race in 2022.
+It shows scenes of the start of the race from a past year.
 As you’ll see, there is a warmup before the run begins.
 Shortly thereafter, the runners are off on their run around the lake.

 Other Information